Fallen woman: William Blake

-William Blake's series of poems Songs of Innocence and of Experience (1789-1794) contrasts the two states in the context of industrialising England, the context in which women became more likely to "fall" as a result of great social change.
+William Blake's series of poems Songs of Innocence and of Experience (1789–1794) contrasts the two states in the context of industrialising England, the context in which women became more likely to "fall" as a result of great social change.
 Blake's poetry explores his deep concern about poverty and its effects as well as the relations between those in authority with those who are controlled by it, including moral generalities and the relations between the sexes.
 The connections between the Fall of Man and societal restrictions on sexual love are part of those broader concerns.

 Pre-Raphaelite painters

-The theme of the fallen woman was becoming increasingly popular at the time that Rossetti began his picture Found.
-Conceived in 1851, it was described by Helen Rossetti as follows: "A young drover from the country, while driving a calf to market, recognizes in a fallen woman on the pavement, his former sweetheart.
+The theme of the fallen woman was becoming increasingly popular at the time that Dante Rossetti began his picture Found.
+Conceived in 1851, it was described by his niece Helen Rossetti as follows: "A young drover from the country, while driving a calf to market, recognizes in a fallen woman on the pavement, his former sweetheart.
 He tries to raise her from where she crouches on the ground, but with closed eyes she turns her face from him to the wall."

-William Holman Hunt, like Rossetti a member of the Pre-Raphaelite Brotherhood, spent some time searching for a 'suitable' subject for his painting The Awakening Conscience and he "found it after reading about Peggotty and Emily in Charles Dickens's novel David Copperfield, and after frequenting the London streets where fallen women could usually be found."
+William Holman Hunt, like Dante Rossetti a member of the Pre-Raphaelite Brotherhood, spent some time searching for a 'suitable' subject for his painting The Awakening Conscience and he "found it after reading about Peggotty and Emily in Charles Dickens's novel David Copperfield, and after frequenting the London streets where fallen women could usually be found."